Hundreds evacuated as wildfires rage in Florida Panhandle

 “The threat is far from over and there is no rain forecasted,” Fried said.
 She asked residents to stay alert and “be ready for a wildfire impacting their neighborhood.”

+“The weather is really what will make the difference,” said Ludie Bond, a spokeswoman for the Florida Forest Service.
 “In Florida, when we’re seeing the gusty winds, it’s hurricane season, not necessarily fire season.
-So the recipe was just right for this fire to make a huge run,” said Ludie Bond, a spokeswoman for the Florida Forest Service.
+So the recipe was just right for this fire to make a huge run.”

-On four different occasions, she said, the fire made a run for busy Interstate 10.
-Each time, it jumped the highway and pushed westward by gusts reaching 40 mph (64 kph).
+On four different occasions, she said, the fire made a run for busy Interstate 10, the main traffic artery in northern Florida.
+Each time, it jumped the freeway and fanned westward by gusts reaching 40 mph (about 64 kph).

 Firefighters were expecting winds to shift and pick up on Friday, adding to the fire’s erratic behavior.